We all know the story of the little boy who didn’t want to grow up, but what about the adults who are still clinging onto their childhoods?

 All these things are normal and healthy.
 Childhood is fun and occasionally wishing you could be back there is fine.

-People with Peter Pan syndrome consistently fail to behave like adults in all areas of their lives, over a period of many years.
+People with Peter Pan syndrome consistently fail to behave like adults in all areas of their lives over many years.
 That’s not the same as sometimes eating cold pizza for breakfast.

 It’s also worth mentioning that liking childlike things isn’t Peter Pan syndrome.